Rowan-L/FSegNet/README.md

 # This is the code for FSegNet**

-"FSegNet: A semantic segmentation network for HRSIs that balances efficiency and performance"
+The paper is under review: "FSegNet: A semantic segmentation network for HRSIs that balances efficiency and performance".

 ## How to use?**